softworkz/emby-wiki/Library-Structure.md

 ####Special Features

-Special features for movies can be stored in a specials folder under movie folders. **Nested folders are not supported**.
+Special features for movies can be stored in an extras folder under movie folders. **Nested folders are not supported**.

 <pre>/Movies
    /Home Alone (1990)
      /Home Alone (1990).mkv
-     /specials
+     /extras
          deleted-scenes.mkv
 </pre>